cmn0705/JUnit_Testing_For_Loan_Calculator/README.md

 *Using Eclipse:*

-• Import this folder in Eclipse
+• Import Code folder in Eclipse

 • Right click on LoanCalculatorTest.java in the JUnit/src folder and run as JUnit Test